varunsainadh-116/PolySync/README.md

 https://github.com/varunsainadh-116/PolySync/assets/118454392/f72fb74f-33ce-497f-86b1-8e1954c3bfdf

 ## Live Demo
-You can try out CodeCast by visiting the https://poly-sync.vercel.app .
+You can try out PolySync by visiting the https://poly-sync.vercel.app .
 Create or join a room and start collaborating with others in real time!
 Insert gif or link to demo